 Trainers: Glenn Barnes, Associate Director – The Environmental Finance Center at The University of North Carolina

 Shadi Eskaf, Senior Project Director- The Environmental Finance Center at The University of North Carolina

 PG Hours: This course has been approved for (6) Drinking Water professional growth hours by the North Carolina Water Treatment Facility Operators Certification Board.
 Course #: 176417

 Who Should Attend:

-This workshop is designed for water systems serving 10,000 or fewer people (though systems of any size may attend), especially targeting local government systems facing financial challenges.
-Owners of privately owned systems, consultants and technical assistance providers serving water systems are also invited to attend.
+This workshop was designed for water systems serving 10,000 or fewer people (though systems of any size may attend), especially targeting local government systems facing financial challenges.
+Owners of privately owned systems, consultants and technical assistance providers serving water systems were also invited to attend.